jakefeldy1/ETL/README.md

-# This repo contains the code and presentation for  ETL project of the Data Analysis Bootcamp.
+# This repo contains the code and presentation for the ETL project of the Data Analysis Bootcamp.

-We gatter beer information from 2 diferent sources and built a data base of of it.
+We gathered beer information from 2 different sources and built a database.

-Tha data base was implements in postgresql and lloks like to following diagram:
+Tha database was implemented in postgresql and looks like the following diagram:

 ![Beer data base](SQL/final_erd.png)